KOSMOS-EU/.github/profile/README.md

 - **Integration over lock-in** — providing pathways for commercial providers to integrate into public infrastructure rather than impose proprietary lock-ins.

-## Why neutral?

-KOSMOS is deliberately not a single municipality's brand.
-Brandis acts as host and curator, but the platform belongs to its participants.
-This neutrality is what allows small urban authorities and competing software vendors to collaborate on shared infrastructure on equal terms.
+## What KOSMOS is — and isn't

+KOSMOS is deliberately:

+- **not a Brandis event or brand** — neutrality is the point; Brandis hosts, but does not own.
+- **not an institutional construction** — there is no steering committee and no governing body sitting on top of it.
+- **a practice-driven format** — it grows out of real convergence work, not out of a mandate.
+- **clearly addressed** — to small urban authorities and to software providers who want to converge with open infrastructure rather than against it.

+Brandis acts as host and curator; the work and its results belong to the participants.

 ## Projects

-Beyond exchange, KOSMOS is where concrete projects are initiated — all guided by the goal of converging a fragmented municipal digital landscape into a coherent one.
-These typically take one of three forms:
+The primary thing is the convergence work: bringing a fragmented municipal digital landscape into a coherent one.
+KOSMOS is the open form of that work — what makes the resulting components shareable beyond a single municipality.
+In practice they take one of three forms:

 - **Adapters** — connecting existing proprietary software to open municipal infrastructure.